 The Ultimate Guide to Cookie Scoop Sizes, by WebstaurantStore

 My mom’s original recipe says “drop by the teaspoon” on the cookie sheet.
-So her recipes uses much less cookie dough per cookie which would yield you about 3.5 dozen cookies.
+So her recipes use much less cookie dough per cookie which would yield you about 3.5 dozen cookies.

-If you would like smaller cookies like this, you’d want to use a smaller #60 scoop, and if you’re a in between kind of cookie monster then stick to the #40 scoop.
+If you would like smaller cookies like this, you’d want to use a smaller #60 scoop, and if you’re an in-between kind of cookie monster then stick to the #40 scoop.

 Another thing to keep in mind is that the size of the scoop and cookies will change the cooking times on these cookies.

-With the large scoop I call for these cookies cook at 350 degrees for 14-15 minutes to be perfect.
+With the large scoop, I call for these cookies to cook at 350 degrees for 14-15 minutes to be perfect.
 If you go with the smallest cookie scoop then the ideal cooking time will drop to 9 minutes.
-The key is to not over cook them, you want them to stay soft and chewy after they cool.
+The key is to not overcook them, you want them to stay soft and chewy after they cool.